Barbie (film): Music

-Alexandre Desplat, who collaborated with Gerwig on Little Women (2019), was set to score Barbie in early September 2022.
-However, by May 2023, he had left the project, and Mark Ronson and Andrew Wyatt assumed scoring duties.
+Mark Ronson and Andrew Wyatt scored the film.
 The score was released by WaterTower Music on August 4, 2023.

 Ronson was also tasked with curating a compilation soundtrack that matched Gerwig's vision for Barbie.
 As the film was being edited, Ronson and Gerwig showed some of its scenes to artists they wanted on the soundtrack.
 The soundtrack, Barbie the Album, was released on July 21, 2023, and features music by Ava Max, Charli XCX, Dominic Fike, Fifty Fifty, Gayle, Haim, Ice Spice, Kali, Karol G, Khalid, Sam Smith, Lizzo, Nicki Minaj, Billie Eilish, PinkPantheress, Tame Impala, the Kid Laroi, and cast members Ryan Gosling and Dua Lipa.
 "Dance the Night" by Dua Lipa was released as the album's lead single on May 26, 2023.
 It was followed by "Watati" by Karol G on June 2, 2023.
 "Angel" by Pink Pantheress was released on June 9, 2023, as the first promotional single.
 "Barbie World" by Nicki Minaj and Ice Spice was released as the album's third single on June 23, 2023.
 The album's second promotional single, "Speed Drive" by Charli XCX was released on June 30, 2023.
 On July 6, 2023, the album's third and final promotional single, "Barbie Dreams" by Fifty Fifty and Kaliii was released.
 On July 10, 2023, Warner Bros. released a preview clip of Ryan Gosling singing "I'm Just Ken".
 The album's fourth single, "What Was I Made For?" by Billie Eilish, was released on July 13, 2023.

 Despite fan expectations for the 1997 song "Barbie Girl" by the pop band Aqua to feature in the film, Ulrich Møller-Jørgensen, manager for Aqua lead singer Lene Nystrøm, said that it was not used; Variety speculated that it was due to bad relations between Mattel and MCA Records, the song's American publisher, who engaged in a series of lawsuits over it from 1997 to 2002.
 "Barbie World", a rework of the song, was instead used in the film.
 It samples "Barbie Girl"; Aqua is credited as a performer and co-writer on the track.